akbasu/PhoneCat-Angular2/README.md

 ## Development

-- Run `npm install` to transpile the ts files to js
+- Run `npm run tsc` to transpile the ts files to js
-- Run `npm install`
+- Run `npm start`
 - Navigate your browser to http://localhost:8000/

 ## Contact